MinSiThu/Myanmar-Tuberculosis-Guidelines-Instructions/README.md

 ## Acknowledgments

-Thanks to the World Health Organization and the Myanmar National TB Programme for making the guideline materials that underpin this dataset publicly available.
+The authors thank the World Health Organization and the Myanmar National TB Programme for making the guideline materials that underpin this dataset publicly available.

 ---